aspose-drawing/aspose-drawing-probe/aspose_drawing_engine_net.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Aspose.Drawing package is available for download from the  <a href="https://www.nuget.org/packages/Aspose.Drawing">NuGet package manager repository</a>.
-The Aspose package

-<a href="https://products.aspose.com/drawing/net/">.NET APIs for 2D Graphics Drawing</a>
+The Aspose package supports any 32-bit or 64-bit operating system where .NET Framework or .NET Core is installed and fully compatible with System.Drawing API.
+Please find the API description on <a href="https://products.aspose.com/drawing/net/">Aspose .NET APIs for 2D Graphics Drawing</a> product page.
 </p>